chris-marsh/bloopvolume/README.md

 There are many volume control scripts out there, but my motivation for writing bloopvolume were:

+1. Portable across any linux desktop environment or window manager
-1. Able to control the current audio output either speaker or headphone
+2. Able to control the current audio output either speaker or headphone
-2. Play notification sound through the current active audio source
+3. Play notification sound through the current active audio source

 ## Requirements